teo-tsirpanis/Farkle/src/Farkle/Builder/Lr/ielr-notes.md

 The contribution matrix has one row per conflict contribution (shift or reduce action) and one column per kernel item in the annotated state.
 Each row can be in one of three states:

 * **Undefined (always contribution):** Any isocore that might be split from this state is _guaranteed_ to make this contribution, regardless of its kernel item lookahead sets.
-This happens for shift contributions (which depend only on the core, not lookaheads), or for reduce contributions from empty-RHS productions whose conflicted token is in the goto's _always follows_ set.
 * **A Boolean sequence (potential or never contribution):** For each kernel item, the Boolean is true if that kernel item's lookahead set contains the conflicted token _and_ the goto follows of the relevant goto depend on that kernel item (via `follow_kernel_items`).
 An isocore split from this state makes this contribution if and only if at least one true-flagged kernel item's lookahead set contains the conflicted token in the isocore.
     * If at least one Boolean is true, the contribution is a _potential contribution_ — some isocores will make it, some won't.
     * If all Booleans are false, it is a _never contribution_ — no isocore can ever make it.

 ##### Annotating conflicted states (`annotate_manifestation`)

-For the conflicted state itself:
+For each contribution in a conflict:

-* Each shift contribution gets an undefined (always) row — shifts depend on the core, not lookaheads.
+* Each shift contribution gets an undefined (always) row.
-* Each reduce contribution from a non-empty RHS production gets a Boolean row with a single true entry at the kernel item whose core matches the completed item.
+* Each reduce contribution from a non-empty RHS production gets a Boolean row with a single true entry at the kernel item whose production matches the reduce action.
 * Each reduce contribution from an empty RHS production is handled by `compute_lhs_contributions`: if the conflicted token is in the always follows of the goto on the production's LHS, the row is undefined (always); otherwise the row's Booleans are set based on `follow_kernel_items` and whether the conflicted token appears in each kernel item's lookahead set.

 ##### Annotating predecessor states (`annotate_predecessor`)

 Phase 2 then walks backwards from each annotated state to its predecessors, computing a new annotation for each predecessor.
+The annotation has the same inadequacy manifestation description and a contribution matrix with the same number of rows, but re-expressed in terms of the predecessor state's kernel items.
 For each contribution row in the successor's matrix:

 * If the row was already undefined (always), it stays undefined in the predecessor.
-* Otherwise, for each kernel item in the successor that has a true Boolean:
+* Otherwise, for each kernel item in the successor that had a true value in the row:
-    * If the dot in that kernel item is past position 2, we look for the matching kernel item (same production, dot one position left) in the predecessor, and check whether the conflicted token is in that predecessor kernel item's lookahead set.
+    * If the dot in that kernel item was past position 2, we look for the matching kernel item (same production, dot one position to the left) in the predecessor, and set the corresponding value in the predecessor's row to true, if the conflicted token is in the predecessor kernel item's lookahead set.
-    * If the dot is at position 2, the lookahead came from a goto follow.
-We call `compute_lhs_contributions` for the predecessor on the kernel item's LHS nonterminal.
-If that returns undefined (the token is in always follows), the whole row becomes undefined.
-Otherwise, we take the Booleans from `compute_lhs_contributions`.
+    * If the dot was at position 2, the lookahead came from a goto follow.
+We call `compute_lhs_contributions` (described above) for the predecessor state, the conflicted token, and the kernel item's LHS nonterminal.
+If that returns undefined, the whole predecessor's row becomes undefined.
+Otherwise, we `OR` the function's result into the row.

 This backward iteration continues until either: